m-Peter/activeform/README.md

   attribute :name
 ```

-Internally, this form will call `conference.name` to populate the title field.
+Internally, this form will call `conference.name` to populate the name field.

 ## Rendering Forms